Kiwi-Development/kiwi-app/README.md

 Kiwi is an AI-powered usability testing platform that automates user testing by simulating personas and analyzing UI/UX interactions.
 The platform uses AI agents to navigate prototypes, capture screenshots, and provide detailed usability feedback.

-Built with Next.js, Flask, Playwright, and OpenAI.
+Built with Next.js, FastAPI, Playwright, and OpenAI.

 ## Prerequisites